QuantEcon/lecture-python.myst/_sources/svd_intro.md

 $ \hat A \tilde \Phi_s \neq \tilde \Phi_s \Lambda $ means, that unlike the  corresponding situation in Representation 2, columns of $\tilde \Phi_s = \tilde U W$ are **not** eigenvectors of $\hat A$ corresponding to eigenvalues  $\Lambda$.

-But in the quest for eigenvectors of $\hat A$ that we can compute with a reduced SVD,  let's define
+But in a quest for eigenvectors of $\hat A$ that we *can* compute with a reduced SVD,  let's define

 $$
 \Phi \equiv \hat A \tilde \Phi_s = X' \tilde V \tilde \Sigma^{-1} W